-Planners balance science, aesthetics and community interests in the planning of healthy urban, rural and regional environments.
-They work with community members, developers and elected officials to create places that optimize the use or preservation of society’s environmental, economic, social, cultural and aesthetic assets.
+Planners balance science, aesthetics and community interests in the planning of healthy urban, rural and regional communities and environments.
+They work with community members, developers and elected officials to create places that optimize the use or preservation of society’s environmental, economic, social, cultural aesthetic, and infrastructure assets.

 - 4 year degree